Dual Diagnosis: Post-Traumatic Stress and Substance Use Disorders

-- Post-traumatic stress disorder (PTSD) is a specific anxiety disorder that occurs after someone has experienced or witnessed a traumatic event.
+- Post-traumatic stress disorder (PTSD) is a mental health condition triggered by experiencing or witnessing a traumatic event.

 - Symptoms of PTSD include flashbacks, intrusive thoughts, physical symptoms of stress, avoiding people, places, or ideas connected to the trauma, irritability, being on edge, recurring nightmares, difficulty sleeping, risky behavior, loss of interest, and persistent negative feelings.